ABOUT HONG KONG & MACAU TRIP

 WHERE TO STAY IN HONG KONG

-Tsim Sha Tsui is the most happening area in Hong Kong.
+The most lively place to put up in Hong Kong is Tsim Sha Tsui.
 You can book any hotel on Nathan Road between Jordan and Tsim Sha Tsui.
 Just make sure that it is at a walking distance from any of the subway stations.

 Below are the suggestions for Hotels in Hong Kong on the main locations –

 - Sheraton Hong Kong Hotel and Towers – This is an amazingly good 5 star property right in the main shopping area.
-This Hotel offers an amazing view of the city.
+One gets a beautiful view of the whole city from this hotel.

 - Holiday Inn Golden Mile – This Mid range Hotel is just at a walking distance from Tsim Sha Tsui metro station.

 - Novotel Nathan Road Kowloon – This is a great choice for a mid range Hotel.
-It is just a 2 mins walk from Jordan station.
+Jordan station is 2 mins walk from this hotel.

 - Eaton HK – This is again a good choice of Hotel at Nathan Road.
 It is just at a 5 mins walking distance from Jordan Station.
 The best part of the Hotel is that guests at Eaton are given a mobile handset with free Internet, through which you can check out the eating options, purchase tickets, book half day or full day tour etc.